-Our DIY Wood basketball hoop was incredibly easy to make & only took a few hours build for just the cost of a basketball rim.
-And it’s a hit for those home bound rainy days when they are stuck indoors!
+Our DIY Reclaimed Wood basketball Hoop was incredibly easy to make & only took a few hours build for just the cost of a basketball rim.
+And it’s a hit with our kids for those home bound rainy days when they are stuck indoors!

 *this post contains affiliate links for more information check out our disclosure page here*

 Hands down our family’s favorite sport is basketball.
 With the kids home this Spring & so many rainy days to come we decided to make an indoor Basketball Hoop for our new home gym/ office.

 With most of the furniture out of the room, thanks to our new bookcase turned entertainment center (see that here) we have plenty of room for the kids to let out ALL this extra energy they have!!!

 Although our basement ceilings are low (7 feet), we decided it would still be fun to make the kids a DIY reclaimed wood basketball hoop since they love playing basketball together & can’t play outside when the weather is bad.

 Supplies Needed for a DIY Wood Basketball Hoop